jvasquezudel/misy350-project/README.md

 Director Name | About | Movies
 ------------ | ------------- | -------------
-Director 1 | About Director 1 | Movies
+Director 1 | About Director 1 | Movies of Director 1
-Director 2 | About Director 2 | Movies
+Director 2 | About Director 2 | Movies of Director 2

 Movies Database looks like: